2 Days in Sofia

 Banya Bashi Mosque

-Former Communist Head Quarters
+Former Communist Headquarters

 Rotunda of St. George

 The Rotunda of St. George is considered the oldest building in Sofia and is located in a semi-enclosed courtyard behind the Sofia Hotel Balkan.
-Built in the 4th century by the Romans, the church is famous for its frescos and location amid ruins.
+Built in the 4th century by the Romans, the church is famous for its frescoes and location amid ruins.

-The actual church is a few meters below street level, effectively illustrating how each era of the city was built upon the last.
+The church is a few meters below street level, effectively illustrating how each era of the city was built upon the last.

 Day 2

-We booked a hotel in old town Skopje, North Macedonia, and decided to find the bus station to pre-book a ticket.
-You can also do this on the day of travel but we have found that we sleep better when booked in advance.
+We booked a hotel in Old Town Skopje, North Macedonia, and decided to find the bus station to pre-book a ticket.
+You can also do this on the day of travel, but we have found that we sleep better when booked in advance.

-Once again, our route took us down Vitosha Boulevard, the main pedestrian street towards St. Nedelya Church.
+Once again, our route took us down Vitosha Boulevard, the main pedestrian street, towards St. Nedelya Church.
 This time we explored the archaeological sites further, taking the time to read the information plaques.
 We passed the Rotunda of St. George and peeked inside.

-As we crossed the bridge towards the bus and train terminals an elderly gentleman overheard us speaking Danish and called out to us, in Danish; be careful heading in that direction.
+As we crossed the bridge towards the bus and train terminals, an elderly gentleman overheard us speaking Danish and called out to us in Danish, “Be careful heading in that direction.”

 We found the ticket window and ordered two tickets, Sofia to Skopje for the following morning, departure at 7 am.

 Bus tickets were secured, and our next item on the to-do list was to enjoy our picnic lunch near the St. Alexander Nevski Cathedral.
-Google maps provided a route slightly off the beaten path.
-A great way to get a glimpse of the less touristy parts of the city.
+Google Maps provided a route slightly off the beaten path, a great way to get a glimpse of the less touristy parts of the city.

-He came right up to me but I assured him I did not take any photos of him and tried to show him the screen on my camera.
+He came right up to me, but I assured him I did not take any photos of him and tried to show him the screen on my camera.
 Wisely, Di pulled me on and we continued on our way.

-On our way back to our Airbnb we crossed the National Assembly building, the former communist party headquarters again.
+On our way back to our Airbnb, we crossed the National Assembly building, the former communist party headquarters, again.
 The walkways and tunnels under the square are cleverly done.

 Travel Day

-Often it is not the final amount that is a source of frustration but rather the feeling of being taken advantage of as a tourist and foreigner.
+Often, it is not the final amount that is a source of frustration but rather the feeling of being taken advantage of as a tourist and foreigner.

 Final Thoughts